 Guest blog by Aliza Marogy Founder of Inessa and Registered Nutritional Therapist / Naturopath

-Aliza Marogy, 38, founded Inessa in 2017.
-Aliza’s journey into nutrition started at an early age.
-As a teenager she was diagnosed with the autoimmune condition ulcerative colitis.
-The medication made her lose her hair, and the prognosis involved life changing surgery.
 Instead she undertook her own research.
-This lead her to make dramatic changes to her diet and lifestyle to help manage her condition.
+This led her to make dramatic changes to her diet and lifestyle to help manage her condition.
 She has not had to take medication for over 20 years.
 It was this experience that led her to train as a Nutritional Therapist and qualify in 2009.
-Her clinic specialises in gut health as well as connected inflammatory conditions.
-It was whilst practicing that she was inspired to launch her own clinical strength, high quality supplement brand.
-In 2017, her vision came to life and she launched Inessa.

 Make sleep a priority

 If you struggle to settle into a deep sleep, there are many things that you can do to help, including lights out at a sensible time to allow for at least 8 hours in bed, switching out screen time for a book an hour before lights out, and steering clear of caffeinated food and beverages after midday.
-Supplementing with magnesium ½ an hour before bedtime helps maintain healthy levels of the neurotransmitter called GABA, to calm the nervous system and encourage sleep, and don’t forget to get exposure to natural light during the day – especially in the morning – as this is essential for regulating melatonin, the hormone that helps us sleep.

 Know your vitamin D Status

 Without testing, it’s impossible to know whether your vitamin D levels are within a healthy range, so it’s worth getting a test once or twice a year to find out, and this will allow you to safely supplement with an appropriate dose where necessary.
 Although we can get a little vitamin D from foods such as dairy, oily fish, egg yolks, and mushrooms, most of our vitamin D is made by the body in response to our skin being exposed to sunlight.
-For this reason, owing to our weather, PHE advises that we all take a supplement during the autumn and winter months, and some people who may be at greater risk of deficiency should use a vitamin D supplement throughout the year.

 This year, I think testing and supplementing the right amount for our needs will be particularly important.
 In the UK, we had fewer sunny days than usual last summer, and more of us have the potential to be low on what is one of the most important compounds for healthy immune function.